Food Technology

 - Board of Examination

 The board of examination is a committee consisting of university professors and lecturers of the degree program.
 The chairperson of the board of examination of your degree program is Prof. Dr. Ing.
 Heiko Briesen.
 Applications to the board of examination are received by the secretary and submitted to the board of examination for decision.
-You can reach the secretary by sending an email to examination.co(at)ls.tum.de.
+You can reach the secretary by sending an email to examination.co@ls.tum.de.

 Detailed, degree program - specific information about graduation can be found in the